Darinka Mirković Borović

 Darinka Mirković Borović (18 January 1896 – 8 February 1979) was a Montenegrin nurse during World War I and a bearer of the Albanian Commemorative Medal.
+She worked in the Valjevo Hospital in Serbia, and in Marseille, where wounded and sick Serbian soldiers were evacuated.
+After the war she was active in humanitarian societies and the Circle of Serbian Sisters.

 Biography

 Darinka Mirković Borović was born in Pljevlja on 18 January 1896.
+Her father owned a cafe.
 There, she met a young lieutenant of the Serbian army, Stanislav Staš Milovanović, from Belgrade.
-After marriage in the summer of 1914, they moved to Belgrade.
-After receiving medical training, she helped the wounded in the Valjevo Hospital and on the battlefields.
+After marriage in the summer of 1914, they moved to Belgrade, but Milovanović is killed during military service at Mačkov in September 1914.
+Borović trained as a nurse, in order to help the wounded.
+She worked in the Valjevo Hospital and on the battlefields.
 She survived the crossing to Albania and in 1917, she reached Marseille, where wounded and sick Serbian soldiers were evacuated.
+Borović was later awarded the Albanian Commemorative Medal.

-In Marseille, she met Petar Borovic, born in Šibenik, who worked in the Allied medical treatment.
+In Marseille, Borović met pharmacist Petar Borovic, born in Šibenik, who worked in the Allied medical treatment.
 They married in 1920 in Belgrade, where they continued to live.
+Petar Borovic opened a pharmacy and Darinka opened a store selling corsets and women's underwear, and opened a workshop making trusses and belts for ailments such as hernias.
+The couple had two sons, who both became doctors.

 Borović was active in humanitarian societies and the Circle of Serbian Sisters, She was a great friend of Queen Maria of Yugoslavia.
 Borović helped organize many charity events to raise funds for hospitals, schools, and orphanages.

+Petar Borovic's pharmacy was destroyed during bombing in the Second World War.

-She died on 8 February 1979 in Belgrade and is buried in the Belgrade New Cemetery.
+Borović died on 8 February 1979 in Belgrade and is buried in the Belgrade New Cemetery.
+Her husband Petar predeceased her, dying in 1953.